tmart234/TMTool/README.md

 - cvss.py (work in progress) - expiremental script for scoring threat IDs with CVSS

 Scripts for MS TMT generated .csv threat list files:
 - jira_issues.py - expiremental script to add generated threat list to Jira Project as a set of issues.
-Also set priority level and description.
-See empty_creds.py accessing your JIRA
+Also sets issue priority level and issue description from the threat.
+See empty_creds.py accessing your JIRA.
+This script can set the issue status to the threat's status if the JIRA transistions are available.

 Scripts for .htm report files:
 - fix_report_hyperlinks.py - This script will fix report hyperlinks that are broken since MS TMT encodes HTML entities within their generated report